Khrystarlite/Poppy_Right_Arm_Creature/doc/assembly.md

 ![step4_1](img/assembly/img1.jpg)

-For mount each piece we need the OLLO Pulley, you can watch how connect each OLLO Pulley [slow motion](https://vimeo.com/125704291).
+For mount some pieces we need the OLLO Pulley, you can watch how connect each OLLO Pulley [slow motion](https://vimeo.com/125704291).

 ![step4_2](img/assembly/pulley.JPG)